pvivek629/Shopifyclone/README.md

 # Shopifyclone

--Completed this Project us HTML and Talwind CSS
+Completed this Project us HTML and Talwind CSS
--This project took me 10 hours to complete whole project in both screen Laptop & Mobile.
+This project took me 10 hours to complete whole project in both screen Laptop & Mobile.

 # Live Link